Extensible Skills Specification

 Semi-Extensible

-The skill mentions customization mechanisms (templates, hooks, configuration, plugins, context providers) in its prose, OR has a DCI block that does not use the standard skill-memories system.
+The skill mentions customization mechanisms (templates, hooks, configuration, plugins, context providers) in its prose, OR has a context injection block that does not use the standard skill-memories system.
 Users need skill-specific knowledge to customize behavior.

 Requirements (any of):